This is what Bill Paxton would have wanted.

 Runtime: 118 minutes

 Somewhere in one of the five boroughs of New York City is a young, thin man with light skin and a wan face.
 He’s laboring tirelessly over a screenplay.
 He wears tight clothes and dark rimmed glasses.
 He writes what he knows, which is just about the people he’s met and the times he’s had, man.
 The screenplay is about a set of five different young people living in New York.
 How young?
 Oh, just about his age.
 His apartment is small, but his ideas are big.
 The five young people, see, they’re real disaffected, but they come together to realize maybe there is some good in the world – or at least in their local hookah bar.
 He has a wide variety of friends, and a wider variety of serviceable narcotics.
-He harbors a healthy distrust of the police, but a healthy trust of the government – when his side occupies it, naturally.
 His legs are skinnier than his girlfriend’s.
-He’s a social media manager for a company he doesn’t like, but he’ll be moving on before you know it – just as soon as his ship comes in.
+He’s a social media manager for a company he doesn’t like, but he’ll be moving on before you know it, just as soon as his ship comes in.
 His name is Sebastian.

 There are (theoretically) dozens, if not hundreds, if not thousands of men just like Sebastian living in New York City.
 Each one of them has his own screenplay.
 Each one of them has his own ideas, his own tastes, his own psychological weaknesses, his own friends, his own perversions, his own graces, his own virtues, and his own creeds.
 Approximately every week one of them will finish his own screenplay and send it into Hollywood (before showing it to his friends, family, and Instagram followers).

 You are never going to read Sebastian’s screenplay.
-Odds are you’re never going to read any of their screenplays, nor see them turned into magic on the silver screen.
+Odds are you’re never going to read any of these unpublished screenplays, nor see them turned into magic on the silver screen.
 Instead, Hollywood decided to make a movie about a giant monkey destroying helicopters.

 And I’m so glad they made that decision.